Cancelling and terminating your mobile phone contract early

-Once you have agreed with your provider to cancel your contract, you must return your purchase to them within 14 days.
+Once you have agreed with your provider to cancel your contract, you must return your phone to them within 14 days.

-If you do not return your item within this period, or you return an item with missing or damaged parts, they can refuse to accept your return and cancellation.
-It’s always best to return your package with a signed and tracked service.
+If you do not return your phone within this period, or you return a phone with missing or damaged parts, they can refuse to accept your return and cancellation.
+It’s always best to return your package with a signed and tracked service - some networks will offer a prepaid label and pickup your phone.
 Take photos of the items you are returning and photos of the package for additional proof.

 Can I cancel a contract when purchased in store?